easttennesseecc-star/Q-Top-Dog-IDE/Q-IDE_REAL_GAP_ANALYSIS_VS_COMPETITORS.md

 **Expected Impact**:
 - Feature parity with VS Code debugging
-- Developers can use Q-IDE for production debugging
+- Developers can use Top Dog for production debugging
 - Competitive advantage in web-based debugging

 ---